Challenges to Youth Engagement

 Self-efficacy

-As the messaging around climate change grows more bleak, youth and their perceptions that their actions are meaningful in the fight against climate change.
+As the messaging around climate change grows more bleak, youth and their perceptions that their actions are meaningful in the fight against climate change are imperative.
 The solution to this is empowerment.
 Some prominent youth activists have had success mobilizing other youth to take a stand against climate change with the help of social media.53 While some youth may feel a lack of self-efficacy when it comes to climate change, Bandura and Cherry claim that “a single environmental activist with a robust sense of self-efficacy can exert a limitless reach and widespread influence by posting on the Internet how other viewers, too, can become involved in the environmental movement.”52 Notable influential youth figures include Greta Thunberg, Hilda Flavia Nakabuye, and Autumn Peltier.

 Goal Commitment